THIS PAGE IS CURRENT AS OF July 31, 2024.

 AUDITION REQUIREMENTS (drummers and vocalists included!)

-The format of the audition will be for you to play the head (once for #2, twice for #1 and #3), improvise on the chords/form, then play the head out.
+The format of the audition will be for you to play the head, improvise on the chords/form, then play the head out.

-Play “Lady Bird” in concert C (first chord is concert Cmaj7), “Sophisticated Lady” in concert Ab (first chord is concert Bb-7), and “Blue Monk” in concert Bb (first chord is Bb7); transpose as needed for your instrument.
-If you are a vocalist, find the appropriate key for your voice and be prepared to mention that for each tune at the audition.
+Play “All the Things You Are” in concert Ab (first chord is concert Fm7), “Isfahan” in concert Db (first chord is concert Dbmaj7), and “Sandu” in concert Eb (first chord is Eb7); transpose as needed for your instrument.
+If you are a vocalist, find the appropriate key for each of these tunes for your voice range and include that information with your audition info sheet when you sign up for a time to audition.

 2) Sightread some things (be able to read and interpret notes on a staff, a leadsheet, an ensemble part, etc.)